bamotf/bamotf/.changeset/rotten-geckos-turn.md

 '@bamotf/node': patch
 ---

-Creates the @bamotf/node package that can be installed by devs and let devs interact with the server
+Create the `@bamotf/node` package that can be installed by devs and let devs interact with the server